-Media users are bombarded
+Media users are bombarded with multiple messages. |

 In practice, in the sense ‘television, radio, the press, and the Internet, collectively,’ media behaves as a collective noun (like staff or clergy, for example), which means that it is now acceptable in standard English for it to take either a singular or a plural verb.
 I tend to follow the traditional view.
 Consequently, the media is an amorphous phenomenon, not easily defined.